 - Calendar to confirm upcoming meetings and court hearings.

 - Provide effective legal representation.
-Your lawyer needs to know what is happening in your case so he or she can advocate for what you want.
-During this process, you should expect your lawyer will:
+Your attorney needs to know what is happening in your case so he or she can advocate for what you want.
+During this process, you should expect your attorney will:

 - Respond to your calls and requests for assistance and information within a reasonable amount of time